Princess Cut Diamond Shape

 1. The Basics | 2.
 Features | 3.
 Expert Advice | 4.
 History 1.
 The Basics

-Also referred to as: SQUARE - OR RECTANGULAR MODIFIED BRILLIANT
+SQUARE - OR RECTANGULAR MODIFIED BRILLIANT

 Contemporary square cut, most brilliant of all square shapes.

 Usually 57 or 76

 1.00-1.05 (square) > 1.05 (rectangular)

 1970's, developed from barion & quadrillion cuts.

 Ideal for long fingers and eternity bands.

 The Princess cut is the square version of the brilliant round cut usually comprised of either 57 or 76 facets with a typical ratio of 1.0 to 1.05.

 Its pyramidal shape with four bevelled sides creates more light dispersion than any other square shaped diamond, making it popular for both solitaire engagement rings and earrings.

 As it is a patented cut, it may be referred to as a Square Modified Brilliant on a laboratory certificate (eg. GIA or AGS), or a Rectangular Modified Brilliant if it has a ratio greater than 1.05.